Sparsha-mehta/aws-ai/src/aimldl/hyparametertuning.md

 ## **Understanding Hyperparameters**

-These hyperparameters have no right or wrong type of answers.
-It's more about understanding what they are impacting and what they can lead to.
-The role of a machine learning engineer or data scientist will be to tune and optimize these hyperparameters.
+- These hyperparameters have **no right or wrong type of answers**.
+- It's more about understanding what they are impacting and what they can lead to.
+- The role of a machine learning engineer or data scientist will be to **tune and optimize these hyperparameters**.

 ## **Overfitting**